Current Management Committee 2018-2019

 Sub-committees must have at least one trustee in their membership and should report back regularly to the Trustees.
 There is currently a Harvest Show subcommittee.

-The objects of the Charity are as stated in the Memorandum of Association: “for the public benefit to provide and maintain a village hall and playing field for the use of the inhabitants of the Parishes of Wanstrow and Cloford without distinction of political or religious opinions including use for meetings, lectures and classes, and for other forms of recreation and leisure time occupation, with the object of improving the conditions of life for the inhabitants.”
+The objects of the Charity are as stated in the Memorandum and Articles of Association: “for the public benefit to provide and maintain a village hall and playing field for the use of the inhabitants of the Parishes of Wanstrow and Cloford without distinction of political or religious opinions including use for meetings, lectures and classes, and for other forms of recreation and leisure time occupation, with the object of improving the conditions of life for the inhabitants.”

-The original charity, represented by three of the then trustees (two of whom are no longer trustees) holds the title to the village hall and land.
+The original charity holds the title to the village hall and land.
 The land is held in trust, and may not be sold or built upon.
 The title to the land is now (since August 2018) held in the name of the company as corporate trustee.
-The incorporated charity manages the building and the land under the stewardship of the Trustees (maximum nine, minimum three), who are the management committee.
-The Trustees are also Directors of the company.
+The incorporated charity manages the building and the land under the stewardship of the Trustees/Directors (maximum nine, minimum three), who are the management committee.

-Both the original charity and the new charity are now united under a single charity number, although they still exist as separate entities.
+Both the original charity and the new charity were united in 2012 under a single charity number, although they still exist as separate entities.
 The Trustees meet every two months for a business meeting, and interim months to discuss other matters.